xavimarin35/Particle-System/README.md

 ## TODO's
 ### TODO 1
-Create the formula to interpolate colors
+Create the function to interpolate colors
 - *The formula of interpolation is: result = (c2 + c1) * f + c1*
 - *Remember that a SDL_Color is a struct with 3 primary colors!!*